tls-attacker/Protocol-Attacker/README.md

 # Acknowledgements

-The framework was initially created by Robert Merget (robert.merget@tii.de) from the Technology Innovation Institute for Technology for the TLS-Attacker framework.
+The framework is developed, funded and maintained by the Ruhr University Bochum (RUB), Univerisity Paderborn (UPB), Technology Innovation Institute (TII), and the Hackmanit GmbH.

 # Projects